-Before COVID-19, 28 per cent of all carbon dioxide (CO2) emissions came from the built environment, according to the International Energy Agency.1 Demand for energy for heating and cooling and other plug-ins was growing much faster than efficiency and decarbonisation measures were cutting it.
+It is emotively framed, but the question is a good one.
+Before the pandemic, 28 per cent of all carbon dioxide (CO2) emissions came from the built environment, according to the International Energy Agency.2 Demand for energy for heating and cooling and other plug-ins was growing much faster than efficiency and decarbonisation measures were cutting it.

 So, how can we cap energy appetite and decarbonise heating, one of the knottier problems on the path to net zero?
 Substantial progress has been made in many other areas, but this is one where large-scale change is yet to arrive.

-Take Germany.
+Take Germany, for example.
 It is dealing with the legacy of a tax environment that has been light on heating oil.
-Independent think tank Agora Energiewende recommended large cuts in total energy consumption, phasing oil out entirely for space heating and a major drive to speed up the installation of heat exchange systems.2 That call has been followed by policy moves to boost wind power and hydrogen, along with funding for fuel cell heating.3
+Independent think tank Agora Energiewende says there is a need to fundamentally transform the approach.
+It recommended large cuts in total energy consumption, phasing oil out entirely for space heating and a major drive to speed up the installation of heat exchange systems.3 That call has been followed by policy moves to boost wind power and hydrogen, along with specific funding for fuel cell heating.4

-Meanwhile, in the UK, pressure to increase the use of heat exchange systems is building.
-Installations are running well behind European neighbours, partly due to the UK’s gas distribution network.
-To achieve net zero, methane needs to go4 and, as more than 80 per cent of households currently use the main gas grid, this is a major challenge.
-Once again, heat pumps are a potential solution,5 with the UK targeting a 30-fold increase in installations each year from today’s level by 2028.6
+Meanwhile, in the UK, pressure to increase the use of heat exchange systems is building (see Understanding heat pumps).
+Installations are currently running well behind European neighbours, partly due to the UK’s well-established gas distribution network.
+To achieve net zero, methane needs to go5 and, as more than 80 per cent of households currently use the main gas grid, this is a major challenge.
+Once again, heat pumps are a potential solution.6

 But there is still a perceptual mountain to climb.
 Markets like France, Italy and Spain have seen sales growth in the double digits, which has led to bullish ‘what if’ scenarios from the heat pump industry.
 What are the earnings opportunities if all markets scale up?
-At the moment, heat pumps are perceived to have ‘no advantages’ or ‘limited advantages’ versus natural gas heating.7 So, why change?
+At the moment, heat pumps are perceived to have ‘no advantages’ or ‘limited advantages’ versus natural gas heating in UK research.9 So, why change?

 Harnessing ambient energy

-Heat pumps offer important benefits.
+In fact, heat pumps offer important benefits.
 Most significantly, one unit of (applied) electricity can result in between one and a half and three units of useful energy.
-This is possible because of the way ambient energy is harvested: there is no need for combustion.
+This is possible because of the way ambient energy is harvested: there is no need for combustion to take place.
 The precise amount of energy depends on the differential between the heat source and its destination and how the system is designed.